About

 She has worked with associations from the ground up, building programs, developing leadership, reorganizing and managing the office and staff, and increasing and rejuvenating membership.

-Serving on our Board of Directors!
+Serve on our Board of Directors!

 Upon reviewing the criteria and descriptions listed HERE, all eligible members are encouraged to express their interest using the submission forms below.